awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-pinpoint-integration.md

-# Using Amazon Pinpoint Analytics with Amazon Cognito User Pools<a name="cognito-user-pools-pinpoint-integration"></a>
+# Using Amazon Pinpoint analytics with Amazon Cognito user pools<a name="cognito-user-pools-pinpoint-integration"></a>

 Amazon Cognito User Pools are integrated with Amazon Pinpoint to provide analytics for Amazon Cognito user pools and to enrich the user data for Amazon Pinpoint campaigns\.
 Amazon Pinpoint provides analytics and targeted campaigns to drive user engagement in mobile apps using push notifications\.
 With Amazon Pinpoint analytics support in Amazon Cognito user pools, you can track user pool sign\-ups, sign\-ins, failed authentications, daily active users \(DAUs\), and monthly active users \(MAUs\) in the Amazon Pinpoint console\.
 You can drill into the data for different date ranges or attributes, such as device platform, device locale, and app version\.